Several weight-loss medicines are available. Ask your health care provider if any are right for you.

 Orlistat works by slowing the absorption of fat in the intestine by about 30%.
 It is approved for long-term use.

-About 6 pounds can be lost when using this medicine.
+About 6 pounds (3 kilograms) can be lost when using this medicine.
 But not everyone loses weight while taking it.
 Many people regain most of the weight within 2 years after they stop using it.

 The most unpleasant side effect of orlistat is oily diarrhea that may leak from the anus.
 Eating less fatty foods can reduce this effect.
 Despite this side effect, most people tolerate this medicine.